Vanessa “Nessie” Sener ENC Nature Preschool Director

 Kelsey Defeo Nature Teacher, Class 3 “Bears”

 Hi, I’m Kelsey!
-I enjoy hiking, the beach, being active, good food, and Netflix!
+I enjoy hiking, the beach, being active, and good food!
 I have completed my Teacher Permit and I am currently continuing my education to get my Master Teacher Permit and BA in Early Childhood.
 I have worked with children in various capacities for over 15 years and have been working in a Preschool setting for the last 3 years.
 Nature is my happy place and teaching young children is my dream job.
 I am incredibly grateful for the opportunity to bring those two things together!

 Terecina J. Burgos Nature Teacher, Class 3 “Bears”